uiuc-focal-lab/QuaCer-C/README.md

 * **--results_path (str):** Where to save experimental results.
 * **--entity_aliases_path (str), --id2name_path (str), --relation_aliases_path (str):** Paths to the respective data files.
 * **--num_queries (int):** The total number of questions to generate in the experiment.

-Absolutely!
-Here's a README draft for `llama_experiment.py`, taking into account the differences in this experiment's setup:

 ### Experiment with llama2